mpetitjean22/nat_project/Readme.md

 - implement mutex locks on the NAT mapping so that we do not run into any weird situations
 - implement support for IPv6!

-- remove append (or implement your own)
+- remove copy (or implement your own)
-- make nicer print for listing out elements in mapping